Query Data 360 Data using Query API

-The Data 360 Query API provides a powerful way to execute SQL queries against your Data 360 data using Connect REST endpoints and Apex methods.
+Use the Data 360 Query API to execute SQL queries against your Data 360 data using Connect REST endpoints and Apex methods.
 This API supports Data 360 SQL syntax and is optimized for all Data 360 use cases, from simple data retrieval to complex analytics and integration scenarios.

 The Query API enables you to:

-- Execute SQL queries against data streams, profile, engagement, and unified data model objects
+- Execute SQL queries against unified data model, data lake, profile, and engagement objects

 - Process large result sets with built-in pagination